OpenBB-finance/OpenBB/website/content/terminal/reference/portfolio/po/maxdecorr.md

 ---
 title: maxdecorr
-description: The maxdecorr function offers users the ability to maximize their portfolio's decorrelation using several covariance methods.
+description: "The maxdecorr function offers users the ability to maximize their portfolio's" decorrelation using several covariance methods.
 It gives various options for portfolio allocation, short and long positions, and data interpolation methods.
 The function leverages yfinance data to produce optimized results.
 This is a tool for anyone